chambersh1129/requests-session-plus/README.md

 requests.exceptions.HTTPError: 418 Client Error: Im a teapot for url: https://httpstat.us/418/
 ```

-In the above case, retries were not used because 418 was not in the default [retry_status_forcelist](#configuring-retries).
-We can try again with a status code that is in the list.
+**Note:** If both status_exceptions and retries are enabled and the status code is in [retry_status_forcelist](#configuring-retries), retries will be issued.
+If this is unwanted behavior, retry_status_forcelist could be modified to be an empty list or set.

 ```python
 >>> s = SessionPlus(status_exceptions=True, retries=True)